wlonk/arcadia/arcadia.md

     I’d like to change the language; “hit” a desire seems wrong.
 “Satisfy” feels too final.

-    I need to think about buying off desires, completing them and replacing them.
-It’s an important kind of character development.
+    End of season, you can change your Desires.
+Add an advancement question about this.

  2. _Face Cards_

     Review these in light of current mechanics.
 Perhaps have some that let you generate consequences for someone else?

+ 3. _XP and Advancement_

+    End-of-season questionnaire, inc. "Have you challenged your desires" or whatever.

- 3. _Social Roles_
+ 4. _Social Roles_

     Fill these out, at least for currently active ones and obvious ones.
 Make sure that card draws are mostly proactive; no more than one reactive draw per.

- 4. _Families_
+ 5. _Families_

     Can have powers/traits/resources/qualities that are accessible to members of the family.
 Some may particularly effect or magnify with others in the